-Entries tagged with 'Day of the Dead'
+'Day of the Dead' on Serious Eats

 There are so many beautiful aspects to Day of the Dead, but for me this holiday means one thing: Pan de Muerto, a special bread available during autumn weeks surrounding El Día de Muertos.
 Growing up on Mexico's Pacific coast, I didn't see much pan de muerto.
 In fact, I wasn't exposed to many traditional Mexican breads other than bolillo, birotes and conchas.
 My first taste of pan de muerto didn't come until much later when, as a university exchange student in Mexico City, my host family, teachers and friends fed me the stuff until I was nearly muerto myself from overeating.
 I quickly fell in love with the seasonal treat.